 At the end of the four-day project, I told the students:

-A business website’s birth isn’t an accumulation of pages.
-It’s taking the fragmented ideas in your head and, through System 2’s power, organizing them into a logical, structured, self-operating system.
+The birth of a business website isn’t an accumulation of pages.
+It’s using System 2’s power to organize the fragmented ideas in your head into a logical, structured system that can operate autonomously.

-Technology tools are just the medium helping you present this system.
-If the system itself is empty, even the most beautiful medium is just an attractive shell.
+Technology tools are just carriers that help present this system.
+If the system itself is empty, even the most beautiful carrier is just an attractive shell.

-This isn’t just the principle for building websites—it’s the principle for making any business decision.
+This isn’t just the principle of building websites—it’s the principle of making any business decision.
 Your plan won’t be clearer than your thinking.
-To improve your plan, the only way is to deepen your thinking.
+The only way to improve your plan is to deepen your thinking.

-And that means you must endure the discomfort that System 2 brings—brain-burning, irritation, feeling stupid.
+And that means you must endure the discomfort that System 2 brings—mental strain, irritation, feeling stupid.
 That’s not the feeling of incompetence, that’s the feeling of growth.